FAQ | KCET

 You may continue to get renewal requests while we process your membership contribution.
-Because it takes several weeks to process all the mail we receive, and because we send the notices several weeks in advance, we aren't able to stop these letters immediately.
+Because we pre-generate our mail several weeks in advance, there is occasionally cross mail following membership renewal.
 We ask for your patience during this time.

 Can I renew my membership online?

 Yes, you can renew online by visiting the KCET Support Page of this website at: www.kcet.org/support/.
 KCET's computer system will match up your information with your membership account's information to attribute your contribution to your membership renewal.

 Why did I get this solicitation asking me to become a new member of KCET if I am already an existing member?